MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

-I even made sure it also works with colour addition (that includes the ghost house mist as well as level modes 1E and 1F) but colour half-addition and subtraction with layer 3 on subscreen is unfortunatelly difficult to solve (it requires layer 3 to be on mainscreen but SMW by default doesn't use the main/subscreen mirrors to easily handle that, alongside separate mirros for windowing on
+I even made sure it also works with colour addition (that includes the ghost house mist as well as level modes 1E and 1F) but colour subtraction with layer 3 on subscreen is unfortunatelly difficult to solve
+(it requires layer 3 to be on mainscreen but SMW by default doesn't use the main/subscreen mirrors to easily handle that, alongside separate mirros for windowing on